-As the labor wore on, Lacy became worse and worse, the baby became distressed and all I could do was worry inwardly.
+As the labor wore on, Lacy became worse and worse, the baby became distressed and all I could do was try to relax with help from a delta 8 tincture.
 I needed my wife to be strong, so I said things, at times I didn’t believe to keep her calm and confident.
 As the second evening approached the doctors became worried about the extremely erratic heart beat and told my wife they needed to do a C-section quickly.
 I will never forget letting my wife’s hand go as they wheeled her off.
 I had to wait 15 minutes while them prepped her.
 Fear, dread, anticipation, hope, the rollercoaster of emotions that ran through my head were intense.

 I walked into the room, sat behind the curtain and just spoke sweet things to my wife.
 You are doing great honey.
 Everything was focused on her.
 Within 5 minutes of walking into the room, the doctors started to say, ‘We see HER.’ and seconds later she holds her up over the curtain.

 The emotional bond that forms instantly is hard to put into words.
 That deep love for your child, her innocence, her perfection.
 My wife and I cried together and I got up to see Hannah, our little girl, get cleaned up.
 She was perfect in every way, and then my heart just melted, she cried.
 That little cry.
 My god, she has the lungs of her mother.